 Full time employee: Senior Assistant to the County Executive.
-Job responsibility: this person has the responsibility to oversee the FAH Settlement.
+Job responsibility: this person has the responsibility to oversee the Stipulation implementation.

-Appendix C-3: (i) A copy of the most current Source of Income legislation now before the appropriate committee of the BOL; (ii) letter from then-County Executive Spano to BOL members advocating for the adoption of this legislation, dated October 23, 2009; and (iii) letters from then-County Executive Spano to fair housing advocates urging continued support and advocacy for the legislation on November 18, 2009.
+Appendix C-3: (i) letter from then-County Executive Spano to BOL members advocating for the adoption of this legislation, dated October 23, 2009; and (ii) letters from then-County Executive Spano to fair housing advocates urging continued support and advocacy for the legislation on November 18, 2009.